-Due to the phasing out of our programming services and our limited operating history, we believe that comparisons of our first quarter 2001 and 2000 operating results with each other or those of prior periods are not meaningful and that our historical operating results should not be relied upon as indicative of future performance.
+Due to our limited operating history and our acquisition of HumanClick in October 2000, we believe that comparisons of our operating results for the three and six month periods ended June 30, 2001 and 2000 with each other or those of prior periods are not meaningful and that our historical operating results should not be relied upon as indicative of future performance.

-COMPARISON OF THREE MONTHS ENDED MARCH 31, 2001 AND 2000
+COMPARISON OF THREE AND SIX MONTHS ENDED JUNE 30, 2001 AND 2000

 REVENUE.
-Total revenue increased to \$2.4 million in the three months ended March 31, 2001 from \$774,000 three months ended March 31, 2000.
-This increase was due to the introduction of HumanClick products, and to increased marketing efforts of the LivePerson services, increased market acceptance of our services and increased sales generated by LivePerson's sales force, and to a lesser extent, client attrition, which accelerates the recognition of client set-up fees which had been recorded as deferred revenue of approximately \$166,000 in the three months ended March 31, 2001.
+Total revenue increased to \$1.9 million and \$4.3 million in the three and six months ended June 30, 2001, respectively, from \$1.3 million and \$2.1 million in the three and six months ended June 30, 2000, respectively.
+This increase was due to the introduction of a new range of products, and to increased marketing efforts of the LivePerson services, increased market acceptance of our services and increased sales generated by LivePerson's sales force, and to a lesser extent, client attrition, which accelerates the recognition of client set-up fees which had been recorded as deferred revenue of approximately \$50,000 and \$216,000 in the three and six months ended June 30, 2001.
 We cannot assure that we will achieve similar growth, if any, in future periods.

 COST OF REVENUE.
 Cost of revenue consists of compensation costs relating to employees who provide customer service to our clients, compensation costs relating to our network support staff, the cost of supporting our infrastructure, including expenses related to leasing space and connectivity for our services, third-party monitoring services, as well as depreciation of certain hardware and software, and allocated occupancy costs and related overhead.
-Cost of revenue increased to \$2.7 million in the three months ended March 31, 2001 from \$1.2 million in the comparable period in 2000.
-This increase was primarily attributable to costs associated with supporting our infrastructure, including certain equipment leases, and to a lesser extent, to the acquisition of HumanClick.
+Cost of revenue increased to \$2.1 million and \$4.8 million in the three and six months ended June 30, 2001 from \$2.0 million and \$3.2 million in the comparable periods in 2000.
+This increase was primarily attributable to costs associated with supporting our infrastructure, including certain equipment leases.

 PRODUCT DEVELOPMENT.
 Our product development expenses consist primarily of compensation and related expenses for product development personnel.
-Product development costs decreased to \$1.3 million for the three months ended March 31, 2001 from \$1.8 million in the comparable period in 2000.
+Product development costs decreased to \$883,000 and \$2.1 million for the three and six months ended June 30, 2001 from \$2.2 million and \$3.9 million in the comparable periods in 2000.
 This decrease was primarily attributable to a decrease in outsourced labor costs and to our restructuring initiatives, which resulted in fewer employees, streamlined operations and reduced spending requirements.

 SALES AND MARKETING.
 Our sales and marketing expenses consist of compensation and related expenses for sales and marketing personnel, as well as advertising, public relations and trade show exhibit expenses.
-Sales and marketing expenses decreased to \$2.1 million in the three months ended March 31, 2001, from \$3.4 million in the comparable period in 2000.
+Sales and marketing expenses decreased to \$1.2 million and \$3.3 million in the three and six months ended June 30, 2001, from \$3.8 million and \$7.2 million in the comparable periods in 2000.
 This decrease was primarily attributable to reduced print advertising expense and to our restructuring initiatives, which resulted in fewer employees, streamlined operations and reduced spending requirements.